lsst-dm/dmtn-224/index.rst

 This prevents leaking security credentials to a service, where they could be stolen in the event of a service compromise.
 For more details on why this is important, see :sqr:`051`.

+All ingresses created by Gafaelfawr from ``GafaelfawrIngress`` will have the label ``app.kubernetes.io/managed-by`` set to the value ``Gafaelfawr`` to allow easy detection of Gafaelfawr-managed ingresses.

 .. _gafaelfawrservicetoken:

 Service tokens